pvdz/tenko/tests/testcases/regexes/named_capturing_groups/non_bmp_unicode/idrest_group_name_dupe_check.md

 `````
 throws: Lexer error!
-    Regex: name contained a character that is only a valid identifier with u-flag; Regex contained syntax that is only valid with the u-flag but the u-flag was not present
+    Regex: The start of the name of a capturing group had a surrogate pair and is therefor only valid with u-flag; The start of a `\k` group name had a surrogate pair and is therefor only valid with u-flag; Regex contained syntax that is only valid with the u-flag but the u-flag was not present

 start@1:0, error@1:0
 ╔══╦════════════════